On January 12, 2018

 - Colorado – 440,000 acres

-Here’s a look at the four major types of sorghum:
+Here’s a look at the main types of sorghum in more detail.

 Grain sorghum can take many shapes and sizes from a tight-headed, round panicle to an open, droopy panicle that can be short or tall.
 Grain sorghum comes in red, orange, bronze, tan, white, and black varieties.
 Red, orange or bronze sorghum are very versatile and can be used in all segments of the sorghum industry.
 Tan, cream and white colored sorghum varieties are typically made into flour for the food industry.
 Black and burgundy varieties contain beneficial antioxidant properties and are used in other food applications.